Can I Eat Expired Aioli Garlic Mayo?

 What are the food safety risks?

 Consuming Aioli Garlic Mayo poses a risk of foodborne illness due to the raw eggs used in traditional recipes.
 The main pathogens of concern are Salmonella and Staphylococcus aureus.
-To prevent illness, store Aioli Garlic Mayo in the refrigerator at or below 40°F (4°C), avoid cross-contamination with raw foods, and consume within a week of preparation.
+To reduce the risk of foodborne illness, store Aioli Garlic Mayo in the refrigerator at or below 40°F (4°C), avoid cross-contamination with raw foods, and consume within a week of preparation.
 High-risk scenarios include leaving the aioli at room temperature for extended periods, using expired ingredients, or improper storage in warm conditions.

 What are some pro storage tips?